bioforensics/MicroHapDB/dbbuild/README.md

 - `Name`: a free-text description of the population, intended to be human readable
 - `Xref`: optional cross-reference

-For example, some selected entries of the `population.tsv` for ALFRED look like this.
+For example, the first few lines of the `population.tsv` for the 1000 Genomes Project data look like this.

 ```
 ID      Name    Xref
-SA000001B	Han
-SA000002C	Ami
-SA000003D	Hakka
-SA000005F	Biaka
-LWK	Luhya in Webuye, Kenya	SA004046O
-ASW	Americans of African Ancestry in SW USA	SA004047P
-YRI	Yoruba in Ibadan, Nigeria	SA004048Q
-FIN	Finnish in Finland	SA004049R
+CHB     Han Chinese in Beijing, China   SA004058R
+JPT     Japanese in Tokyo, Japan        SA004060K
+CHS     Southern Han Chinese    SA004059S
+CDX     Chinese Dai in Xishuangbanna, China     SA004238R
 ```

 **NOTE**: population names need not be unique, but `Xref` identifiers must be unique across all sources.